timburkei/bills-detective/README.md

-This project is a University Software Project.
-My task was
+This project is a university software project.
+My task was to

-* build the backend logic with java
+* Build the backend logic with Java and the database with PostgreSQL
-* dockerize the frontend, backend, database and write a docker-compose.yml for all services
+* Dockerize the frontend, backend, database and write a docker-compose.yml for all services
-* integrate the login service von Auth0 by Okta.
+* Integrate the login service from Auth0 by Okta.

 # run project
 Make sure that you have the valid .env file!